 Grand Canyon Lodge on the North Rim was originally built in 1927-28 by the Union Pacific Railroad.
 The architect was Gilbert Stanley Underwood, who positioned the Lodge to take advantage of spectacular views of the Canyon.
 The materials used were local Kaibab limestone (red and white rocks) and local timbers.
 Then in 1932, the main lodge and two of the deluxe cabins burned.
 Reconstructing the Grand Canyon Lodge and adding new cabins began in 1936 and 1937 when the worst of the Great Depression years were past.
 Since the rock structures had not burned, the original walls could be used.
 Today the Lodge has tried to retain the flavor of the 1930s.
 The giant glass windows allow wonderful views of the Canyon from the dining room, lobby and east and west terraces.
 Giant Navajo rugs are hung on the walls, and the furniture is comfortable overstuffed leather.
 The best feature of the main Lodge is the giant wrought iron chandeliers with their Native American designs.
 Antique radios and other "bits" of antique furniture do retain the original 1930s flavor although the overall appearance is rustic stone and wood.
 I have to confess that I still like the El Tovar Hotel on the South Rim the best for it's superb attention to original historical details, but the Grand Canyon Lodge has a great casual appeal.

 The Grand Canyon Lodge offers Frontier Cabins, Western Cabins, Pioneer Cabins and motel rooms.
 The Pioneer Cabin we chose, had a rustic log interior and exterior.
 With our advance reservations, we had a rim view cabin and it was heavenly to be able to have coffee in bed while watching the sunrise spread over the Canyon.
 The daytime temperature was warm and sunny in September with a light jacket needed in early mornings and after nine in the evenings.
-The Grand Canyon Lodge is now being managed by Forever Lodging and reservations for the Grand Canyon Lodge needs to be made well in advance.
-Dining room (which offers fine dining and cocktails) reservations also need to be made in advance.
-The dining room also will pack picnic lunches.
+Reservations for the Grand Canyon Lodge need to be made well in advance.
+Reservations for he dining room (which offers fine dining and cocktails) also need to be made in advance.
+The dining room will pack picnic lunches on request.
 Other dining choices are the Deli and the Saloon.
 There's a gift shop and visitor center by the Lodge entrance.
 The visitor center has displays, regional information, maps and a bookstore.